Firefighters’ Demands Hold Up Houston’s Escape From Fiscal Crisis

 Turner, an African-American Democrat, has an insider’s understanding of the legislative process.
 He served in the Texas House from 1989 until January 2016, when he took office as Houston’s mayor.

-The confidence he had expressed for months that the reforms will be signed into law by Gov. Greg Abbott has waned recently as the Houston Firefighters’ Relief and Retirement Fund withdrew its support and successfully lobbied State Rep. Dwayne Bohac, R-Houston, to amend the legislation to protect retired firefighters’ pension payments.
+The confidence he had expressed for months that the reforms will be signed into law by Gov. Greg Abbott has waned recently as the Houston Firefighters’ Relief and Retirement Fund announced its opposition to the final bill language and the Houston Retired Firefighters Association successfully lobbied State Rep. Dwayne Bohac, R-Houston, to amend the legislation to protect retired firefighters’ pension payments.

 “We were encouraged that House members responded to the fact that our pension fund is only 18 percent of the city’s overall unfunded liability, but our active and retired members are being asked to provide 35 to 40 percent of the benefits cuts sought by the city,” David Keller, chairman of the firefighters’ retirement fund, told Courthouse News on Thursday.